Tropical Homology: Complex degenerations and tropical limit

 \section{Complex degenerations and tropical limit}

 In this section we present a connection between complex and tropical geometry.
+Most of the content presented here develops earlier results that can be found in e.g. \cite{IMS} and \cite{Jo}.
+Our main emphasis is Theorem \ref{thm-compactness} (the compactness theorem) corresponding to Proposition 3.9 of \cite{Mik05} in the special case of hypersurfaces.

 Tropical varieties appear as certain limits of (scaled sequences of) complex varieties.
 First, we define the coarse limit as a topological subspace of $\T\PP^N$.
 Then, we establish the polyhedrality of this limit and put weights on its facets in order to obtain a more refined version.